glickgNU/glickgNU/README.md

+## About Me
+Hi, my name is Gil Glick, and I am currently a 2nd year at Northeastern University living in Boston.
+I am interested in the thought process of solving difficult small problems, and how different parts of code connect to create a large project.
+Some hobbies of mine include cooking, baking, and learning about geography and history.

-## glickgNU
+## Notable Projects
-I am currently a 2nd year at Northeastern University
+Sokoban: Created a 2D board puzzle game, with mechanics such as moveable blocks, and color-coded trophies and targets.
+Maze Game: Used the Kruskal's algorithm to create a randomly generated maze.

-# Links
+### Links
 LinkedIn: https://www.linkedin.com/in/gil-glick-150480373/
+Email: glick.g@northeastern.edu
 <!--
 **glickgNU/glickgNU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.